J9ck/AI/README.md

 ## 👋 About

 Welcome to my personal AI/ML knowledge repository!
-This is where I document my journey through the fascinating world of Artificial Intelligence—from fundamental machine learning concepts to cutting-edge generative AI.
+This is where I document my journey through the fascinating world of Artificial Intelligence, from fundamental machine learning concepts to cutting-edge generative AI.

 🌐 **Visit my website: [jgcks.com](https://www.jgcks.com)** for more projects and insights!